-On April 7, 2022, \$250 million was approved in the New York State budget to provide additional funding for utility arrears relief for customers eligible for energy affordability programs.
+On April 7, 2022, \$250 million was approved in the New York State budget to provide funding for utility arrears relief for customers eligible for energy affordability programs.
 The EAP Working Group developed and filed a report on May 23, 2022, which proposed a comprehensive arrears relief program for customers to be rolled out in two phases.
 Phase 1 would address all existing low-income customer's arrears and Phase 2 would be a broader program focused on arrears relief for residential customers that do not meet the definition of low-income, as well as some non-residential customers.
-On June 16, 2022, the PSC approved the Phase 1 Program, whereby residential utility customers who receive income-qualified government assistance for utility bills and other expenses and have past-due balances for service through May 1, 2022, will have those balances forgiven.
-Phase 1 of the program will be funded through a combination of the \$250 million in New York State relief and a temporary surcharge on utility bills.
-The \$250 million in New York State relief will be allocated proportionately to each utility based on balances due for income qualified residential accounts.
-The estimated relief to be disbursed to Central Hudson is approximately \$2.9 million.
-The remaining amount of past-due balances for these customers for service through May 1, 2022 will be recovered through a temporary surcharge on utility bills.
-The EAP Working Group continues to work towards a Phase 2 Program proposal.
+On June 16, 2022, the PSC approved the "Phase 1" Bill Relief Program (BRP), whereby residential utility customers who receive income-qualified government assistance for utility bills and other expenses and have past-due balances for service through May 1, 2022, will have those balances forgiven.
+The Phase 1 program was funded in part through the \$250 million in New York State relief, \$2.9 million of which was dispersed to Central Hudson.
+The remainder of the program cost is being recovered through a temporary surcharge on utility bills not to exceed a 0.5% bill impact for residential customers.
+In August 2022, Central Hudson distributed approximately \$5.9M in relief via bill credits to roughly 4,800 eligible customers.
+Additional bill credits will be processed as new customers become eligible for relief throughout the remainder of 2022.
+The EAP Working Group continues to work towards a Phase 2 Program proposal, which may provide arrears relief to customers that were ineligible for the Phase 1 Program.